-- The Routing Information Update message is used by a bus owner to give routing information to a bridge for the bus on which the message is being received. - Because the physical address format is based on the bus over which the request is delivered, the bus owner must use the medium-specific physical address format for the addresses sent using this command. - 1846 An MCTP bridge may be sent more than one instance of this command to transfer the update information. - An integral number of routing information update entries must be provided in the command (that is, - 1848 routing information update entries cannot be split across instances of the command).
+The Routing Information Update message is used by a bus owner to give routing information to a bridge for the bus on which the message is being received.

+2015 Because the physical address format is based on the bus over which the request is delivered, the bus 2016 owner shall use the medium-specific physical address format for the addresses sent using this command.

+2017 An MCTP bridge may be sent more than one instance of this command to transfer the update information.

+2018 An integral number of routing information update entries shall be provided in the command (that is,

+2019 routing information update entries cannot be split across instances of the command).

-10.11.1 Adding and Replacing Entries
+2020 12.11.1 Adding and replacing entries

-- The recipient of this command must check to see whether the information in the request corresponds to the EID for an existing entry for the bus over which the command was received.
-If so, it must replace that entry with the new information.
-If an entry for a given EID or EID range does not already exist, it must create new entries for the given EIDs.
-In some cases this may require the bridge to split existing entries into multiple entries. - NOTE: A bus owner is only allowed to update entries that correspond to its bus.
-For each routing table entry that was created or updated through the Routing Information Update message, the bridge must keep track of which bus it received the Routing Information Update from.
+The recipient of this command shall check to see whether the information in the request corresponds to the EID for an existing entry for the bus over which the command was received.
+If so, it shall replace that entry with the new information.
+If an entry for a given EID or EID range does not already exist, it shall create new entries for the given EIDs.
+In some cases this may require the bridge to split existing entries into multiple entries.

+NOTE: A bus owner is only allowed to update entries that correspond to its bus.
+For each routing table entry that was created or updated through the Routing Information Update message, the bridge shall keep track of which bus it received the Routing Information Update from.
 This is necessary so that when a Routing Information Update is received from a particular bus, the bridge only updates entries that correspond to entries that were originally given to it from that bus.

-10.11.2 Rebuilding Routing Tables
+2031 12.11.2 Rebuilding routing tables

-A bridge that receives and accepts the Allocate Endpoint IDs command with the "Force Allocation" bit set (1b) must clear out and rebuild its routing table information.
+A bridge that receives and accepts the Allocate Endpoint IDs command with the "Force Allocation" bit set (1b) shall clear out and rebuild its routing table information.
 The bridge shall issue commands to reassign EIDs and re-allocate EID pools to all downstream devices.
 The request and response parameters are specified in Table 24, and format information is provided in Table 25.